fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 The second primary attack Casper attempts to mitigate is a catastrophic crash where more than 1/3 of validators go offline.
 VPoS doesn’t have the problem of catastrophic crashes because it doesn’t use a quorum (aka a validator set), and instead a new satoshi will be given the right to mint a block each second, allowing more and more of the address space to mint a block, meaning that the longer it takes for a block to be mined, the more people will be able to mint a block.
-Casper's solution to this is to slowly drain funds from validtors that don't vote for checkpoints.
+Casper's solution to this is to slowly drain funds from validators that don't vote for checkpoints.
 This means that if more than 1/3rd of the validators suddenly become non-responsive, their funds will be slowly drained until the remaining validators make up more than 2/3rds of the validators set.
 This solution looks like it should work to solve the problem of catastrophic crashes.

 However, this opens up a potential attack vector where any validator could capture the validator set for themselves by pretending all other validators aren't voting, draining their funds, and then capturing the validator set all for themselves.
 This attack is [detailed here](https://www.reddit.com/r/ethereum/comments/8a4dc0/three_related_hypothetical_security_flaws_in/).
 All pure PoS protocols have the problem of semi-permanent system capture white at the same time being able to sell off the stake you used to capture the system, which for VPoS is detailed in the section on *progression capture*.